Search the Health Library

 The training program is designed to provide the fellow with training in advanced clinical low vision rehabilitation and experience with vision rehabilitation research.
 For the initial 3-6 weeks of the program (depending on prior clinical care experience), the fellow will only observe patient care.
 Emphasis will be placed on the model and patient flow of rehabilitative care, including the clinical evaluation with optometrist or ophthalmologist and subsequent assessment and treatment by an occupational or rehabilitation CLVT (certified low vision therapist).
 By enabling observation only, during this initial portion of the program, the fellow is provided time to externally evaluate multiple rehabilitation interventions and multi-disciplinary treatment approaches.
 Additionally, this protected time allows the Fellow to develop a clinical research project for the year.
 The overall split in effort within the one-year fellowship is 80% clinical and 20% research.

-After the initial clinical observation period, the fellow will be expected to independently evaluate and diagnose new patients, present to faculty member and develop a treatment plan for conditions that range from near-normal visual impairment to total impairment with a comprehensive range of functional deficits and co-morbidities.
+After the initial clinical observation period, the fellow will be expected to independently evaluate and diagnose new patients, present to faculty members and develop a treatment plan for conditions that range from near-normal visual impairment to total impairment with a comprehensive range of functional deficits and co-morbidities.

 Over 1300 rehabilitative visits per year at JHU alone of which approximately over 70% are consultations from ophthalmologists and retinal specialists locally, nationally and internationally are currently managed.
 The range of rehabilitative care required is from congenital to acquired conditions and of multiple ocular and systemic etiologies.
 Coordination within the ophthalmology division as well as University and Hospital components of Hopkins are another key element in the role of total rehabilitation care.
 Inpatient and outpatient care both are represented in the patient population.
 The fellow will participate in follow up of treated cases to understand what outcomes to anticipate when different approaches are undertaken.